30 Canadians Reveal What They’re Most Thankful For

 Check out this spectacular gallery of flower photography from across Canada!

-Robbie Gorr is most thankful for his understated hometown: Petawawa, Ontario.
+Robbie Gorr is most thankful for his underrated hometown of Petawawa, Ontario.

 “These barred owls thrill us every time we see or hear them,” writes Maryalice Wood of Langley, B.C.
 “They make us appreciate how wonderful nature really is!”